Fujifilm X-Pro1 vs Olympus E-510

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-Pro1 has an electronic viewfinder (1440k dots), while the E-510 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The adjacent table lists some of the other core features of the Fujifilm X-Pro1 and Olympus E-510 along with similar information for a selection of comparators.

 One feature that differentiates the E-510 and the X-Pro1 is in-body image stabilization (IBIS).
-The E-510 reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-510 reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The X-Pro1 writes its imaging data to SDXC cards, while the E-510 uses Compact Flash or xD Picture cards.
 The E-510 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the X-Pro1 only has one slot.